anuragtijare-debug/Loan-Default-Risk-Analysis-Dashboard/README.md

 # Loan Default Risk Analysis Dashboard

 ## Project Overview

-This project is a professional ** Loan Default Risk Analytics Dashboard** built to analyze loan default risk, borrower profiles, credit behavior, financial performance, and portfolio health.
+This project is a professional **FinTech / Banking Risk Analytics Dashboard** built to analyze loan default risk, borrower profiles, credit behavior, financial performance, and portfolio health.

 The dashboard helps financial institutions identify high-risk borrowers, monitor default patterns, and make data-driven lending decisions.

 This project is designed as a portfolio project for **Data Analyst**, **BI Developer**, and **Business Intelligence** roles.

 ---

 ## Business Problem

 Loan default is one of the most important challenges for banks, NBFCs, and lending companies.
 A high default rate can directly impact profitability, risk exposure, and portfolio quality.